 What are the causes of hair loss?

-Your doctor will first examine the cause of your hair loss before prescribing you the treatment.
+Your doctor will first examine the cause before prescribing you the treatment.
 The most common causes include:

-The most common cause of hair loss is hereditary.
+The most common causes of hair loss are hereditary.
 If you have a family history of badness, you are more likely to get it predictably.
 This condition is also known as Androgenic Alopecia.

 Certain sex hormones are involved in it.
-Male pattern baldness and female pattern baldness occurs as bald spots and disappearance of hair from the crown in males and females respectively.
+Male pattern baldness and female pattern baldness occur as bald spots and disappearance of hair from the crown in males and females respectively.